bacf5/ducks-api/README.md

 # Ducks-Facts API

-Welcome to the d**ucks-facts API**!
+Welcome to the **ducks-facts API**!
 This API provides a simple way to access interesting and random facts, manage your API usage, and register for new API keys.

 ## Getting Started